Safe sleep: 3 - 4 years

 C: in a cot (or in their own bed at this age) every time.

 If your child is unconscious, call for help or ask someone to call for you if you are not alone and start CPR immediately.
-Instructions for babies and toddlers’ CPR are here.
+CPR instructions for babies and toddlers’ are here.
 Do not stop performing CPR until medical help arrives and takes over.

 Link to Safekids' resources